 Estrogen is strongly associated with both health and disease in women.
 Comparatively high estrogen exposure is protective against some diseases (eg, coronary heart disease and osteoporosis) but contributory to others (eg, breast and endometrial carcinoma).
-Recently, Lamont and associates from the University of Chicago have demonstrated that breast cancer survivors have reduced rates of osteoporosis.
+Recently, Lamont and associates from the University of Chicago have demonstrated that breast cancer survivors have reduced rates of osteoporosis (this manuscript is currently in press).
 In the current report, an examination of coronary artery disease as manifest by acute myocardial infarction was undertaken in postmenopausal women who have survived breast cancer.
 The report details an investigation of the National Cancer Institutes Surveillance, Epidemiology and End Results (SEER) Medicare Program.
 Elderly women survivors of stage 0, I, or II breast carcinoma (n = 5980) diagnosed between the ages of 55 and 64 were compared with age-matched women without a history of cancer (n = 23165) derived using the Medicare 5% Noncancer File.
 In addition to age, Lamont et al controlled the analyses for race, socioeconomic status, geographic location, cohort entry year, and medical comorbidity.

 The hazard of hospitalization for acute myocardial infarction (AMI) for breast cancer survivors relative to the comparison group was 0.66 (95% CI, 0.49-0.88).
 The apparent cardioprotective effect was stronger in breast cancer survivors with documented cardiac risk factors.
 Lamont et al conclude that survivors of early stage, postmenopausal breast cancer are at significantly lower risk of hospitalization for acute myocardial infarction than women who do not have a history of breast cancer.
 Lamont et al call for further investigation into the mechanisms of this cardioprotective effect.